-With the growing use of credit and debit cards, businesses have begun a transition to merchant account services and mobile payment processors.
+With the growing use of credit and debit cards, businesses have begun a transition to merchant services providers and mobile payment processors.
 These payment systems allow businesses to easily give their customers multiple payment options.

 If you want to accept credit or debit cards, you may consider implementing a merchant account services provider.
 This is typically a bank or other financial institution that provides a business with the tools it needs to accept credit and debit cards from consumers.